ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `4-main.js`: Script to test the `updateStudentGradeByCity` function by applying grade updates to students in a specified city.

 ### Task 5
+- `5-typed_arrays.js`: Implements the `createInt8TypedArray` function which creates a new ArrayBuffer and sets an Int8 value at a specific position, using a DataView for manipulation.
+- `5-main.js`: Script to test the ArrayBuffer creation and data setting functionality of `createInt8TypedArray`.

 ### Task 6